 The thalamus is not part of the HPA axis.
-However, together with the basal ganglia, it is the central filter and regulatory circuit that controls the HPA axis.
+However, together with the basal ganglia, it is the central filter and control circuit that regulates the HPA axis.

 The thalamus is the “gateway to consciousness”.

-The thalamus receives information from the sensory organs and from the body and switches these on to the cortex (cerebral cortex) in its specific thalamic nuclei.
-In this process, the thalamus works as a filter in terms of the importance of information and thereby regulates which signals are passed on to the cortex, where they become conscious to the living being.
-The efferent (incoming) neural pathways are predominantly crossed, meaning that each half of the thalamus is controlled by the opposite half of the body.
+The thalamus receives information from the sensory organs and from the body and transmits it to the cortex (cerebral cortex) in its specific thalamic nuclei.
+The thalamus works as a filter with regard to the importance of information and thus regulates which signals are passed on to the cortex, where the living being becomes aware of them.
+The efferent (incoming) nerve pathways are predominantly crossed, i.e. each half of the thalamus is controlled by the opposite half of the body.

-The dorsal part of the thalamus (thalamus dorsalis) and the cortex reinforce and inhibit each other, thus forming a feedback loop.
-To prevent this from resulting in overexcitation or underexcitation, the dorsal thalamus is controlled by the ventral thalamus (subthalamus) and the reticular nucleus (reticular thalamic nucleus).
-Parts of the ventral thalamus, the subthalamic nucleus and the globus pallidus, functionally belong to the basal ganglia.
+The dorsal part of the thalamus (thalamus dorsalis) and the cortex reinforce and inhibit each other, forming a feedback loop.
+To prevent this from leading to overexcitation or underexcitation, the dorsal thalamus is controlled by the ventral thalamus (subthalamus) and the reticular nucleus (reticular thalamic nucleus).
+Parts of the ventral thalamus, the subthalamic nucleus and the globus pallidus, are functionally part of the basal ganglia.

-While the ventral thalamus controls the dorsal thalamus indirectly and directly, the reticular nucleus acts as a time-delayed brake on the thalamus.
-For this purpose, the nucleus reticularis receives the same signals from the cortex as the thalamus dorsalis and acts in a time-delayed manner to counteract the effect of the cortex on the thalamus.
-Thus, if the cortex activates (or inhibits) an area of the thalamus dorsalis, the nucleus reticularis will inhibit (or activate) exactly this part of the thalamus with a time delay.
+While the ventral thalamus directly and indirectly controls the dorsal thalamus, the reticular nucleus acts as a delayed brake on the thalamus.
+The reticular nucleus receives the same signals from the cortex as the dorsal thalamus and acts with a time delay against the effect of the cortex on the thalamus.
+So if the cortex activates (or inhibits) an area of the dorsal thalamus, the reticular nucleus will inhibit (or activate) precisely this part of the thalamus with a time delay.

-In addition, the thalamus’ circuit control of what information goes to the cortex is supported by the filtering function of the basal ganglia. ⇒ Basal ganglia
+In addition, the circuit control of the thalamus, which information goes to the cortex, is supported by the filter function of the basal ganglia. ⇒ Basal ganglia

-The thalamus has three main groups: the sensorimotor nuclei, the limbic nuclei, and the area connecting these nuclei.
+The thalamus has three main groups: the sensorimotor nuclei, the limbic nuclei and the area connecting these nuclei.1

 These are the main or relay nuclei of the thalamus.

-- It processes information laterally from the face, further inward that of the lips, and toward the center that of the throat.
+- It processes information from the sides of the face, further inwards from the lips and towards the center from the throat.

 - Part of the system that mediates the sense of touch and pain (somatosensory system)